Roots and Radishes

 Description

-These homemade sourdough croutons taste so fresh and are done in just 15 minutes, and are a delicious topping for soup, salad, or just plaining snacking!
-Plus, bonus points for using up your day-old sourdough instead of tossing it.
+These homemade sourdough croutons taste so fresh and are done in just 15 minutes!
+They're a delicious topping for soup, salad, or just plaining snacking.
+The best part is using up your day-old sourdough instead of tossing it.

 Ingredients